antoniofrancaib/antoniofrancaib.github.io/_posts/2024-12-20-no-rompas-tus-ventanas.md

 Why does it make sense to wake up at 6 a.m., take cold showers, or tackle uncomfortable tasks?
 Beyond the tangible impact of these actions on our lives, the reason is simple: every time we confront something that takes effort, we gain control over our mind.
 These actions are not (just) an end in themselves; they are training for mental resilience.

 It’s a virtuous cycle: the more consistent we are in doing challenging things, the easier it becomes to stay in a state of excellence.
-Each challenge overcome reinforces our sense of accomplishment, fueling positive momentum that elevates us to a higher state of consciousness.
+Each challenge overcome reinforces our sense of accomplishment, driving positive momentum that elevates us to a higher state of consciousness.
 That momentum—a chain of small personal victories—is what enables us to operate at our best.

 When we live outside that momentum, we fall into a state of life suboptimality.
 It’s a place where our aspirations fade, where we settle for what is easy and comfortable, but also where dissatisfaction takes root.
 Suboptimality isn’t necessarily a visible disaster; it’s simply a silent underutilization of our potential.